singaround/songbook/songs/Mary-Ellen-Carter.md

 Oh, she went down last October in a pouring, driving rain\
 The skipper, he'd been drinking, and the mate, he felt no pain\
-How close to Three Mile Rock, and she was dealt her mortal blow\
+Too close to Three Mile Rock, and she was dealt her mortal blow\
 Then the Mary Ellen Carter settled low\
 There were just us four aboard her when she finally was awash\
 We worked like hell to save her, all heedless of the cost\